 In some cases, Dr. Baylis may recommend an anterior hip replacement surgery using the Hana surgical table.
 This allows him to enter the body from the front of your hip, instead of the side.
 There’s less interference to your muscles through the anterior, and it may reduce your recovery time.

 After a hip replacement, you spend up to four days in the hospital.
 You’re monitored for fluid buildup in your lungs and may be asked to cough or breathe into devices to fully expand your lungs.

 You meet with a physical therapist who develops an exercise plan to help you learn how to move with your new hip.
 By the second day post-surgery, you can sit on the bed, stand, and walk with assistance.

-Once you’re home, Dr. Burns requests that you continue physical therapy and daily exercises.
+Once you’re home, Dr. Baylis requests that you continue physical therapy and daily exercises.
 Until you’re stable on your feet, he may recommend the use of an assisting device to ensure you don’t fall.